cinemagoer/cinemagoer/docs/usage/movie.rst

 Movies
 ======

-The main use of a Movie object is to access to the info it contains using a dictionary-like interface, like "movieObject[key]" where 'key' is a string that identifies the information you want to get.
+The main use of a Movie object is to access the info it contains using a dictionary-like interface where the key identifies the information you want to get.

-I've really bad news for you: at this time, what 'key' is, is a little unclear! <g>
+At this point, I have really bad news: what the keys are is a little unclear!

-In general, it's the name of the section as used by the IMDb web server to show the data.
-When the information is a list of people with a role (an actor, a stunt, a writer, etc.) the relative section in the HTML page starts with a link to a "/Glossary/X#SectName" page; here "sectname" is used as 'key'.
+In general, the key is the label of the section as used by the IMDb web server to present the data.
+If the information is grouped into subsections, such as cast members, certifications, distributor companies, etc., the subsection label in the HTML page is used as the key.

-When the info regards companies (distributors, special effects, etc.) or the movie itself (sound mix, certifications, etc.), the section in the HTML page begins with a link to a "/List?SectName=" page, so we use "sectname" as a 'key'.

 The section name (the key) is always (with some minor exceptions) lowercase;
 underscores and dashes are replaced with spaces.
 Some other keys aren't taken from the HTML page, but are defined within the Movie class.

-To get the complete list of keys available for a given Movie object, you can use the ``movieObject.keys()`` method (obviously only keys that refer to some existing information are defined.
-So a movie without an art director will raise a KeyError exception is you try ``movieObject['art director'])``.
-To avoid the exception, you can test if a Movie object has a given key using ``key in movieObject``, or get the value with the ``get(key)`` method, which returns the value or None if the key is not found (an optional parameter can modify the default value returned if the key isn't found).

-Below is a list of the main keys you can encounter, the type of the value returned by movieObject[key], and a short description/example:
+Below is a list of each main key, the type of its value, and a short description or an example:

 title (string)
   The "usual" title of the movie, like "The Untouchables".